What Happens When Your Car Is Totaled But Still Drivable?

 Key Takeaways

-• A car can be totaled yet still drivable because total loss is based on repair costs versus market value, not operational status[1]
+• A "totaled" car can absolutely still drive—the designation reflects repair costs versus value, not functionality[4]

 Xem Ngay